Ishirastogi/To-Do-List/README.md

-# Project: Todo List Web App
+# Project: Todo List Web-App

 ## Description
 This project is a web application that allows users to manage their tasks using a todo list.
 Users can add, delete, and mark tasks as complete, providing an organized way to track their activities.